krylphi/krylphi/README.md

 ## Hello there 👋 I'm Vsevolod.
 You can call me Seva 😏

 I'm software developer with more than a decade experience.
-I'm currently working at [Vention](https://ventionteams.com/) My specialisation is primarily with distributed platforms.
-And my favorite language is Golang.
+I'm currently working at [Vention](https://ventionteams.com/)

+My specialisation is primarily with distributed platforms.
+And my favorite programming language is Golang.
 (Although I've got experience with variety of technologies)

 ## About Me
 🌟 Senior Software Engineer at Vention